The-Trademark-Factory/thetrademarkfactory/content/pages/services.md

-      international trademark registration system allowing you to register your brand in up to 114 countries under a single application.</p><p>This streamlined approach eliminates the need for filing trademark applications in each country separately making it more cost effective and efficient.
+      international trademark registration system allowing you to register your brand in up to 114 countries under a single application.</p><p>This streamlined approach eliminates the need for filing trademark applications in each country separately making it more cost effective and efficient.</p>
-      Also, our Australian lawyers file the application from Australia for you.</p>
     button:
       title_button: Enquire about International trademarks
       url: /pricing/#international-pricing